Mxrcon/Mxrcon/README.md

 @@Biotechnologist and Bioinformatician@@
 + Living in Ananindeua, Brazil 🇧🇷.
 + Masters student at PPGBPA - UEPA/IEC
-- 21 years old
+- 23 years old
-!
-Programmer focused on Bioinformatics tools and pipelines
-# Main Focus: Bash, Powershell, Linux,HPC, Nextflow, Python and Bioinformatics
 ```
 # About me
-My name is Davi Marcon, my main interests are: Bioinformatics specially focused on bacterial resistance genes prediction, Metagenomics for interest genes discovery and everything related to bacteriology 🔬, I also a terminal ui fan.
+My name is Davi Marcon, my main interests are: Bioinformatics specially focused on bacterial resistance genes prediction and genomic epidemiology, I'm also a terminal ui fan.

 ## Academic info
 I'm a Biotechnologist graduated at [UFPA - Federal University of Pará (Pará, Brazil)](https://ufpa.br).